 ("...to particle WHAT(5)...")
+Default = WHAT(4)

+- WHAT(6) = step length in assigning indices

+("...in steps of WHAT(6)")

+Default = 1.0

-SDUM = MUMUPAIR : photomuon production biasing applied to all photons MUMUPRIM : photomuon production biasing applied to primaries only
+- SDUM = MUMUPAIR : photomuon production biasing applied to all photons MUMUPRIM : photomuon production biasing applied to primaries only

-Default (option PHOTONUC not given): photon or electron interactions with nuclei as well as photomuon production are not simulated
+- Default (option PHOTONUC not given): photon or electron interactions with nuclei as well as photomuon production are not simulated

 - 1. Muon photonuclear interactions (via virtual photons) are not handled by PHOTONUC but by MUPHOTON (p.
-189). - 2.
+192). - 2.
 Because photonuclear and electronuclear cross sections are much smaller than photon cross sections for electromagnetic interactions with atoms and electrons, analogue simulations of photonuclear and electronuclear interactions are very inefficient.
 Generally, it is recommended to use PHOTONUC in combination with LAM-BIAS (p.
-158) to increase artificially the frequency of photonuclear and electronuclear interactions.
+160) to increase artificially the frequency of photonuclear and electronuclear interactions.
 See Notes 9 and 10 to option LAM-BIAS for more details. - 3.
 Also photomuon production cross sections are much smaller than photon cross sections for electromagnetic interactions with atoms and electrons, as discussed in Note 2.
 But in this case, the artificial increase of interactions can be performed directly with the PHOTONUC command (see WHAT(2) with SDUM = MUMUPAIR or MUMUPRIM)